athenian-programming/snap-unicorn-hat/README.md

 ## Notes

-* Make sure that you can reach your Raspberry Pi from the machine running your browser.
+* Make sure that you can reach your Raspberry Pi from the machine running your browser using the `ping` command.

-* Since block requires the Raspberry Pi *hostname*, it is best to create a variable and assign it the hostname and then use that variable reference in all your blocks accessing the UnicornHAT.
+* Since block requires the Raspberry Pi *hostname*, it is best to create a variable and assign it the hostname and then use that variable reference in all your blocks accessing the Unicorn HAT.

 * Pixel changes will not be seen until `show` is called.